canada-ca/micro-acquisition/_pages/en/index.md

 <p> Want to get paid to write code for the Government of Canada?</p>

-<p>On this website you will find micro-opportunities for coding work that meets the following criteria:</p>
+<p>On this website you will find micro-opportunities for coding work that meet the following criteria:</p>
 <ul>
 <li>delivered code must be licensed as open source</li>
 <li>fixed price of $10K or less</li>